carltonLND/guk-mini-project/README.md

 # Café Management CLI

-A **hopefully** somewhat simple CLI application to manage and track orders.
+A **hopefully** somewhat simple CLI application to manage and track orders, products and couriers for a pop-up coffee shop.

 ## Current Features